mdecrevoisier/Splunk-input-windows-baseline/README.md

 # Splunk advanced input configuration for Windows

-## Project goal
+# Project goal
 **Splunk-input-windows-baseline** provides a unique `input.conf` configuration file that enables Windows advanced log collection using the *Splunk Universal Forwarder* agent.

-## Project features
+# Project features
-Conversely to a lot of online public resources, this configuration does not stick only to the `Security` event log and does not follow Microsoft [very generic policies](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations).
+Conversely to a lot of online resources, this configuration does not stick only to the `Security` event log and does not follow Microsoft [very generic policies](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations).
 Indeed, it was designed with a precise approach to collect only what is relevant in regards of detection, incident response and forensic purposes.
 Besides others things, it provides the following **special features**:
-* **Instant deployment** on any host, independently of its type or role: domain controller, server or workstation.
+* **Instant deployment** on any host, independently of its type or role: *domain controller, server or workstation*.
 This allows to not miss any event in case a specific role or feature is activated on a host and at the same time to simplify maintenance operations.
-* **Allow list approach**: only known and necessary events are collected to limit license impact
+* **Description for each event ID** together with its **MITRE ATT&CK** reference (when applicable).
-* Coverage for more than **70 native event logs** (including `RDP, BitLocker, AppLocker, PowerShell, WinRM, Defender, Printer, NTLM, VHD, Firewall, OpenSSH, SYSMON, Scheduled tasks`).
+* **Allow list approach**: only known and necessary event IDs are collected to limit license impact
-* Coverage for more than **10 server roles event logs** (including `ADDS/Active Directory, ADCS/PKI, ADCS/OCSP, Exchange, SQL Server, DNS server, DHCP server, Hyper-V, ADFS, IIS web server, Docker, NPS Radius, AOVPN`).
+* Coverage for more than **70 native event logs** (`Security, RDP, BitLocker, AppLocker, PowerShell, WinRM, Defender, Printer, NTLM, VHD, Firewall, OpenSSH, SYSMON, Scheduled tasks`).
-* **Usability** of collected events in my [SIGMA detection rules](https://github.com/mdecrevoisier/SIGMA-detection-rules).
+* Coverage for more than **10 server roles or applications** (including `ADDS/Active Directory, ADCS/PKI, ADCS/OCSP, Exchange, SQL Server, DNS server, DHCP server, Hyper-V, ADFS, IIS web server, Docker, NPS Radius, AOVPN`).
-* Provides a description for each event ID as well as a **MITRE ATT&CK reference** (when applicable).
+* **Usability** of collected events within my [SIGMA detection rules](https://github.com/mdecrevoisier/SIGMA-detection-rules).
-* Provides **DFIR capacities** in regards of RDP usage, proxy and network configuration changes, Microsoft Office security alerts, Windows updates, MSI packages execution, activation or deactivation of Windows features, VHD disk mount, private key access, group policy updates, time service, firewall configuration change, default file association change, connected networks, LDAP queries ...
+* Native **DFIR capacities** in regards of *RDP usage, proxy and network configuration changes, Microsoft Office security alerts, Windows updates, MSI packages execution, activation or deactivation of Windows features, VHD disk mount, private key access, group policy updates, time service, firewall configuration change, default file association change, connected networks, LDAP queries ...*

 # Configuration file
 The configuration file can be applied on any Windows host (Vista or higher) where the *Splunk Universal Forwarder* is deployed.